—Al Gore’s directive to his staff during the Florida recount in the 2000 Election.

-The Liberal Left is wounded desperately needs a victory.
+Liberal Democrats are wounded desperately needs a victory.
 Every one of President-Elect Trump’s Cabinet nominees and court appointments (Supreme Court warfare or otherwise) will most likely be facing some of the most callous scrutiny to date.

 So get ready, the fireworks have yet to begin!

 If you like what you read here, then SIGN-UP to get our posts sent directly to your INBOX!
 We promise to provide information, insight, and a few chuckles.
 Also, YOU will be supporting a FEARLESS CONSERVATIVE WARRIOR!